macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 86: May 19, 2018

+**Today's Progress**: #R1D86 Finished YDKJS, Up & Running.
+Kata of the day: "Bumps in the Road" @ #Codewars #100DaysOfCode

+**Thoughts:**

 ## Day 85: May 18, 2018

-**Today's Progress**: #R1D85 I went to Athens today to get my bike from the service.
+**Today's Progress**: #R1D85 I went to Athens today to get my bike from service.
 Ready for the track now.
 This 6 hour trip didn't prevent me from doing another kata "Get the mean of an array" @ #Codewars #100DaysOfCode

 **Thoughts:**